The december dip is coming – but stop prospecting at your peril

 Optimise your outreach

 If you do see a slowdown in lead flow, now might be the perfect time to test some of your methods.
 Prospecting is a great channel for testing.
-Everything from prospect location, job titles and industries, to subject lines, email content, message sequencing, and the time of the send can be tested, with results back really quickly.
+That could be your targeting: prospect location, job titles and industries.
+Or it could be the execution of your campaigns: different channels, gifts, subject lines, message content, and sequencing can all be tested, with results back really quickly. .